pretix/pretix-docs/docs/guides/plugins/presale-saml.md

 ]
 ```

-### skIDentity IdP Metadata URL

-Since the IdP Metadata URL for [skIDentity](https://www.skidentity.de/) is not readily documented/visible in their backend, we document it here: `https://service.skidentity.de/fs/saml/metadata`

 ### Requesting skIDentity attributes for electronic identity cards

-This requests the basic `eIdentifier`, `IDType`, `IDIssuer`, and `NameID` from the [skIDentity](https://www.skidentity.de/) SAML service, which are available for electronic ID cards such as the German ePA/NPA.
+This requests the basic `eIdentifier`, `IDType`, `IDIssuer`, and `NameID` attributes from the [skIDentity](https://www.skidentity.de/) SAML service, which are available for electronic ID cards such as the German ePA/NPA.
 (Other attributes such as the name and address are available at additional cost from the IdP).

 ``` json
 [